What is a Cool Season?

-- Other: broad beans (fava beans), artichokes, fennel, peas, and asparagus.
+- Other: Fava beans (broad beans), artichokes, fennel, peas, and asparagus.

 How to prepare for a Fall/winter garden?

-Most summer crops are heavy feeders, at the end of the season, the soil is depleted from many nutrients.
-Add compost or well-rotted manure and work into the soil.
+Most summer crops are heavy feeders, so the soil is depleted from many nutrients at the end of the season.
+Add compost or well-rotted manure and work into the ground.
 Give a week or so to settle and cool down before planting.

 Soil settles and gets compacted through time.
-Lightly till the growing areas enough to get some air into it and loosen it up.
-No need to use a tiller for this, a light tease with a garden fork will do the job.
+Lightly till the growing areas enough to aerate it and loosen it up.
+No need to use a tiller for this.
+A light tease with a garden fork will do the job.

-If you mulched the growing bed in the summer, it is a good time to renew it or add to it.
-The lower layer has broken down during the previous growing season.
+If you mulched the growing bed in the summer, it is an excellent time to renew it or add to it.

-- It is a good time to build structures such as trellises, hoop house frames, or cold frames.
-Don’t wait until the cold weather hits to make them.
+- It is the best time to build structures such as trellises, hoop house frames, or cold frames.

-- Have shade cloth ready to protect your new plants in case the hot weather lingers.
+- Have shade cloth ready to protect your new plants if the hot weather lingers.